ipsilon/eof/spec/implementation_matrix.md

 [**Megaspec**](./eof.md) is ready and main source of truth.

-- Alternative version without an irregular state change is discussed: https://github.com/ipsilon/eof/pull/78
+Pending updates addressing recent feedback:

+- **A tweak to the EOF validation of creation opcodes** - https://github.com/ipsilon/eof/pull/86

-## EIP updates in progress 🚧
+## EIP updates in progress

 EIP contents are being updated to match up with the **Megaspec**:

-- **EIP-7620** - ethereum/EIPs#8358 (mostly clarifications)
+- **EIP-7620** - ethereum/EIPs#8522 (Remove TXCREATE, InitcodeTransaction and the Creator Contract)
-- **EIP-7620** - irregular state change discussion pending, to be filed after https://github.com/ipsilon/eof/pull/78 concludes

 # Implementations